travis-ci/docs-travis-ci-com/user/getting-started.md

    This example tells Travis CI that this is a Ruby project, so unless you change the default, Travis CI uses `rake` to build it.

-   Travis CI tests this project against Ruby 2.2 and the latest versions of JRuby and Rubinius.
+   Travis CI tests this project against Ruby 2.2 and the latest versions of JRuby and Rubinius, which can all pass or fail independently.

    ```yaml
    language: ruby